github/semantic/ROADMAP.md

 ### Provide data about code to users, integrators, & researchers

+Our data should be readily available to consumers.

 Task                   | PRP    | Priority (1 to 3) | Amount of work (1 to 4)
 ----                   | ---    | ----------------- | -----------------------
 GraphQL parse tree API | @tclem |                   | ✅